-- Delivering our Housing Strategy: In the last six months we have completed several housing related commitments under our new Housing Strategy, including revised policies for Temporary Accommodation and how we use our Disabled Facilities Grants, as well as agreeing a co-designed and widely owned Community Homelessness Strategy. - Improving the supply of affordable housing: Free Wharf on the Western Harbour Arm has received planning permission.
-This will deliver 540 new homes including 162 affordable homes. - Engaging with our community: Our Community Engagement work now spans Wellbeing, Environment, Waste and Housing teams, reducing duplication and focussing on important messages such as recycling, improving community resilience and building innovative ways of engagement such as through the recently launched 'Growing Communities' project with external community partner The Conservation Volunteers. - Working with strategic partners: Supporting our Communities to live well remains a key focus and strategically we are working closely with health partners and WSCC to drive forward integrated work around young people and mental health, reducing social isolation and preventing homelessness. - Safeguarding with the taxi industry: 460 taxi drivers across Adur and Worthing have now completed Child Sexual Exploitation Training, the remaining 46 are due to attend by early 2018. - Freeing-up Primary Health through community-based solutions: "Going Local", the social prescribing programme, has now completed its first year having supported over 600 clients. - Supporting our Community and Voluntary Sector: Between July and October, Community Works provided support to 182 unique community organisations across A&W in areas such as governance & fundraising, including targeted support with organisations in some of our priority areas.
+- Delivering our Housing Strategy: In the last six months we have completed several housing related commitments under our new Housing Strategy, including revised policies for Temporary Accommodation and how we use our Disabled Facilities Grants, as well as agreeing a co-designed and widely owned Community Homelessness Strategy. - Engaging with our community: Our Community Engagement work now spans Wellbeing, Environment, Waste and Housing teams, reducing duplication and focussing on important messages such as recycling, improving community resilience and building innovative ways of engagement such as through the recently launched 'Growing Communities' project with external community partner The Conservation Volunteers. - Working with Strategic Partners: Supporting our Communities to live well remains a key focus and strategically we are working closely with health partners and WSCC to drive forward integrated work around young people and mental health, reducing social isolation and preventing homelessness. - Safeguarding with the taxi industry: 460 taxi drivers across Adur and Worthing have now completed Child Sexual Exploitation Training, the remaining 46 are due to attend by early 2018. - Freeing-up Primary Health through community-based solutions: "Going Local", the social prescribing programme, has now completed its first year having supported over 600 clients. - Supporting our Community and Voluntary Sector: Between July and October, Community Works provided support to 182 unique community organisations across A&W in areas such as governance & fundraising, including targeted support with organisations in some of our priority areas.
 CW more than doubled their A&W membership base in these three months and have continued to push their involvement in wider integration agendas, particularly supporting the development of the NHS Local Community Networks in A&W.